-Abnormality of T5, T6 vertebral bodies and the intervening T5/6 intervertebral disc with low T1, bright T2 and STIR signal and avid contrast enhancement of these vertebrae.
+Abnormality of T5, T6 vertebral bodies and the intervening T5/6 intervertebral disk with low T1, bright T2 and STIR signal and avid contrast enhancement of these vertebrae.

-Bright T2/STIR signal and focal contrast enhancement within the T12 /L1 intervertebral disc.
+Bright T2/STIR signal and focal contrast enhancement within the T12 /L1 intervertebral disk.
 No subdural enhancement or spinal cord impingement is identified.
 Thoracic cord signal is normal.

-Incidental note made of Klippel-Feil spectrum congenital abnormality of the neck with small, partially fused C4/5 vertebral bodies and intervening disc as well as partial fusion of the associated posterior elements.
+Incidental note made of Klippel-Feil spectrum congenital abnormality of the neck with small, partially fused C4/5 vertebral bodies and intervening disk as well as partial fusion of the associated posterior elements.

-- Destructive change at the T5/6 disc with endplate sclerosis and adjacent vertebral body oedema.
+- Destructive change at the T5/6 disk with endplate sclerosis and adjacent vertebral body edema.
 Abnormal enhancement extends into the epidural space and paravertebral soft tissues.
-Osteomyelitis/discitis, including more chronic aetiologies such as tuberculosis, should be excluded.
+Osteomyelitis/discitis, including more chronic etiologies such as tuberculosis, should be excluded.
 Less likely causes may include amyloid, other depositional arthropathies or neuropathic changes.
 Normal cord signal.

-- Bright T2/STIR signal and focal contrast enhancement within the T12/L1 intervertebral disc may be degenerative, however in this clinical setting, a separate site of discitis is not excluded.
+- Bright T2/STIR signal and focal contrast enhancement within the T12/L1 intervertebral disk may be degenerative, however in this clinical setting, a separate site of discitis is not excluded.

 Spondylodiscitis is characterized by infection involving the intervertebral disk and adjacent vertebrae.